 - Oracle’s existing offerings and technology roadmap reflect the ongoing evolution to the next generation of ERP software, which supports digital process reengineering, as I have written.

 At the summit, Oracle emphasized the depth and breadth of its complementary business applications in the cloud, not just ERP.
-In addition of Financials and HR, the company offers applications for procurement, supply chain and product portfolio management, which includes functionality essential to professional services organizations.
+In addition of Financials and HR, the company offers applications for procurement, supply chain and project portfolio management, which includes functionality essential to professional services organizations.
 Oracle was early to the market with revenue management software to address the new revenue recognition accounting requirements.
 There’s also Enterprise Performance Management, which includes planning, budgeting, consolidation and reporting which we refer to as financial performance management in our research.
 Furthermore, Oracle recently introduced cloud-based profitability and cost management as well as tax reporting.
 A multitenant consolidation offering will be available later this calendar year.
 Its broad portfolio of applications gives Oracle an advantage in the market as it will appeal to buyers who prefer dealing with a single vendor.
 This advantage is likely to increase as the configurability, features and functions of its multitenant cloud applications expand.

 Cloud ERP is increasingly important to Oracle’s business.
 As a result of the recent NetSuite acquisition, on which I commented, ERP is now the company’s largest source of applications revenue.
 NetSuite will be handled as a separate line of business with a distinct sales channel based on the size of the company.
 Some channel conflict is inevitable.
 Managing it effectively to minimize its impact shouldn’t be too difficult.